ccraddock/cloud_resume_challenge/README.md

 I have had some experience with nearly every aspect of this challenge.
 I have some experience with Javascript, but not much.
 The only thing that is completely new is IaC.
 This is why I have decided to 'raise the bar' by adding additional funcitonality to the web application.

 I am really worried about accidentally committing an AWS secret to this repository.
 I have enabled [Git Guardian](https://dashboard.gitguardian.com/) on this repository as a prophylactic.
 I configured the pre-commit, pre-push, and pre-receive hooks to scan for secrets at commit, push, and before sending to Github.
 This may be overkill, but hey, it is my credit card on the line.

-Add in a fake key to test if this whole GitGuardian thing works:

-EwOxdTbICGp0Ljnckp7c3qPpoxVA2xqFApo3F7Rx